Exact Dynamics of Multi-class Stochastic Gradient Descent: Illustrative example: Binary logistic regression

 \subsection{Power-law and identity models asymptotic analysis}

-We now move beyond the zero-one model to a more realistic data distribution, i.e., one where the magnitudes of the eigenvalues are varied and are non-zero, but can be arbitrarily close to zero as the dimension grows. \begin{assumption}[Power-law data] The eigenvalues of the matrix $K_i$ and the projections of the mean $\mu$ on the eigenvectors of $K_i$ satisfy,
+We now move beyond the zero-one model to a more realistic data distribution, i.e., one where the magnitudes of the eigenvalues are varied and are non-zero, but can be arbitrarily close to zero as the dimension grows. \begin{definition}[Power-law model] The eigenvalues of the matrix $K_i$ and the projections of the mean $\mu$ on the eigenvectors of $K_i$ satisfy,